 Here comes one of the really fun bits about being a Chiropractor.
 I’m often told something like:

-‘I’ve got a stabbing pain under my shoulder blade, by neck’s stiff, my back’s been dodgy for years, I get occasional pins & needles in my hand (just on one side), and I’ve been getting more headaches recently, oh and my jaw’s gone clicky.
+‘I’ve got a stabbing pain under my shoulder blade, my neck’s stiff, my back’s been dodgy for years, I get occasional pins & needles in my hand (just on one side), and I’ve been getting more headaches recently, oh and my jaw’s gone clicky.
 But I don’t think these things are related to each other, and I haven’t had an injury.’

-As a Chiropractor the question for me is ‘why?’
+As a Chiropractor, the question for me is ‘why?’

-Why would all this stuff just start up, with no apparent cause or injury?
+Why would all this stuff just startup, with no apparent cause or injury?
 Once you can answer that then you’ll know how the symptoms started and what can be done to fix it.
 Time for the Sherlock bit.

 Experience tells me that, more often than not, symptoms relate to one another, and often there is a single ‘root cause’ behind all of it.

 - Pins and needles is a sensation caused by a compressed nerve (not lack of blood flow as we somethings assume)

 - The nerve that goes to the hand starts in the neck

 - The same irritating nerve passes by the shoulder blade, where the muscles have tightened

 - Most headaches begin with neck stiffness and muscle tightness